pokle/totally/README.md

 On Mac OS X

 	brew tap pokle/docker

+	# Install the latest stable
 	brew install totally

+	# Or the bleeding edge
+	brew install --HEAD  totally

 On other Unix like systems, you need to simply install the totally script in somewhere in your $PATH such as /usr/local/bin